Yuan-ManX/SouPyX/README.md

 ## Quick Start

-First, follow the steps in the Installation section to install the SouPy package and its dependencies.
+First, follow the steps in the Installation section to install the SouPyX package and its dependencies.

 * Audio Processing